There is no doubt that the pain of sciatica is, at times, unbearable. This intense pain causes many people to simply remain on the sofa.

 In addition to treatments and adjustments at the office, your chiropractor might suggest a stretching and exercise plan for you to begin at home to further reduce sciatica pain and to prevent it from returning.

-Foam rollers, yoga, core strengthening exercises, and other exercises can not only stop sciatica pain, but it can prevent it from creating a sequel in your life.
+Foam rollers, yoga, core strengthening exercises, and other exercises can not only stop sciatica pain but can prevent it from creating a sequel in your life.

-If you are experiencing sciatica pain, or if stretching exercises haven’t been successful, why not call us today for an appointment?
+If you are experiencing sciatica pain and stretching exercises haven’t been successful, why not call us today for physical therapy in Anchorage?
 If you prefer, you can make an appointment online.

 At Better Health Chiropractic and Physical Rehab, we understand how much sciatica hurts!
 We want to help stop that pain today.